AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 ### Reflection

 I selected this article because it helped me understand that RPA is not only about completing tasks faster.
-I learned that organisations should analyse their existing processes and identify suitable activities before introducing automation.
+I learned that organisations should analyse their existing processes and identify suitable activities before introducing automation (Khantong & Sriboonlue, 2026, p.
+4).
 For example, routine inventory data entry could be considered for RPA, while physical stock checks and unusual discrepancies would still require human involvement.
-This connects with BPM because organisations need to understand and improve their processes before deciding which activities to automate.
+This connects with BPM because process analysis can help organisations decide which activities to automate and which activities still need human involvement.

 ---